layeredapps/dashboard/readme.md

 # Adding links to the header menus

 The account and administrator drop-down menus are created from stub HTML files placed in Dashboard, modules, and your project.
-To add your own links create a `/src/menu-account.html` and `/src/menu-administrator.html` in your project with the HTML top include.
+To add your own links create a `/menu-account.html` and `/menu-administrator.html` in your project with the HTML to include.

 ## Account menu compilation

-1) Your project's `package.json` and `/src/menu-account.html`
+1) Your project's `/menu-account.html`
-2) Any activated module's `package.json` links or `/src/menu-account.html` files
+2) Any activated module's `/menu-account.html` files
-3) Dashboard's `package.json` and `/src/menu-account.html`
+3) Dashboard's `/menu-account.html`

 ## Administrator menu compilation

-1) Your project's `package.json` and `/src/menu-administrator.html`
+1) Your project's `/menu-administrator.html`
-2) Any activated module's `package.json` links or `/src/menu-administrator.html` files
+2) Any activated module's `/menu-administrator.html` files
-3) Dashboard's `package.json` and `/src/menu-administrator.html`
+3) Dashboard's `/menu-administrator.html`

 # Access the API